Comparing StoneX Group (SNEX) and Its Competitors

 |2.41

-StoneX Group currently has a consensus price target of $70.00, indicating a potential upside of 24.14%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.40%.
-Given StoneX Group’s stronger consensus rating and higher possible upside, analysts plainly believe StoneX Group is more favorable than its competitors.
+StoneX Group presently has a consensus target price of $70.00, suggesting a potential upside of 13.05%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.28%.
+Given StoneX Group’s stronger consensus rating and higher possible upside, equities research analysts clearly believe StoneX Group is more favorable than its competitors.

-StoneX Group has a beta of 1.24, meaning that its share price is 24% more volatile than the S&P 500.
-Comparatively, StoneX Group’s competitors have a beta of 0.46, meaning that their average share price is 54% less volatile than the S&P 500.

 70.4% of StoneX Group shares are owned by institutional investors.
 Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-17.7% of StoneX Group shares are owned by insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+17.7% of StoneX Group shares are owned by company insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary